 OI Coffeehouse Applications

 We are excited to open a new round of the OI Coffeehouse.
-Tables will begin meeting the week of April 26, 2021, and continue meeting for the following eight weeks.
+Tables will begin meeting the week of July 26, 2021, and continue meeting for the following six weeks.

 ALL TIMES ARE IN EASTERN DAYLIGHT TIME.

 Reconsidering Credit Debt and Early National Life, 1700-1840s

 This table will focus on the connections between Americans’ lived experience with debt and credit in the aftermath of the American Revolution.
 From Alice Hanson Jones’s study of probates to historian Claire Priest’s work on credit in early America and international policy (2020), historians continue to apply fresh new methodologies to the economy of credit and debt.
 The panel welcomes scholars focused on any aspect of debt and credit including institutions (i.e., banking and mercantile law), slavery, and markets that lay beyond the borders of the United States during the seventeenth- to nineteenth- centuries.
 Scholars who study other empires/colonial spaces, as well as Digital Humanities scholars who want to engage in comparative conversation are welcome.
 The goal is to bring practitioners together to discuss both the opportunities and obstacles of individual work.
 Meetings will be divided between writing time and discussion with possible guest speakers for interested participants.